 This is what sets our targeted tutoring approach apart from what is offered by most commercial tutoring companies.
 In large commercial tutoring companies, prospective clients are typically given assessments that cost in the hundreds of dollars, and—predictably-they prescribe nearly the same “program” as everyone else receives.
 The recommended course of action is appealingly framed as being comprehensive when in reality, it is the bill that’s comprehensive!
 This is one of the many reasons why private tutoring is beginning to surpass franchised, center based tutoring.
 Too much money, too much information, spread out over too much time–and too much for the student to handle with their existing course load.

-There is also an added bonus to our targeted approach: compared to most big name programs, it costs families less money.
-Simply stated, economy in tutoring hours equals financial economy.
+There is also an added bonus to our targeted approach: compared to most big-name programs, it costs families less money.
+Simply stated, the economy in tutoring hours equals the financial economy.
 While saving money should not ideally be the deciding factor, it is a happy consequence of how we do things.